nikomatsakis/babysteps/content/blog/2025-07-24-collaborative-ai-prompting.markdown

 [^thatworkedoutsowell]: Because we all know that making vague, underspecified wishes always turns out well in the fairy tales, right?

-**The good news is, if you do this, what you get is an intelligent, thoughtful *collaborator*.** And that is actually *way better* than what the mindless serveant you were expecting.
+**The good news is, if you do this, what you get is an intelligent, thoughtful *collaborator*.** And that is actually *really great*.
 To quote the Stones:

-> "You can't always get what you want, but if you try sometimes, you just might find you get what you need".
+> "You can't always get what you want, but if you try sometimes, you just might find -- you get what you need".

 ## AIs experience the "pull" of a prompt as a "feeling"